mariamabdul/large-data-website/personas.md

 ## Samantha

-*26, female, single, freelance designer*
+*16, female, high school student*

-Samantha is an active woman who likes to have some quite time a peace when shes off of work to go to the parks and walk while exploring new things that would inspire her when shes designing
+Samantha is an active woman who likes to have some quite time a peace when shes off school to go to the parks and walk while exploring new things that would inspire her when shes designing

 **Personal goals**